Northern Star Council

-Northern Star Council is a Boy Scout Council headquartered in Saint Paul, Minnesota.
-The council was formerly the Viking Council and Indianhead Council until the two councils merged on July 1, 2005.
-The council serves communities across central Minnesota and western Wisconsin, encompassing 25 counties.
+Northern Star Council is a Boy Scout Council headquartered in Fort Snelling, Minnesota.
+The organization is currently branded and more commonly known as Northern Star Scouting.
+Northern Star Scouting was formerly the Viking Council and Indianhead Council until the two councils merged on July 1, 2005.
+It serves communities across the Minneapolis–Saint Paul area, central Minnesota, western Wisconsin, Duluth, and northern Minnesota, encompassing 30 counties.

 History

 The Viking Council was founded on October 15, 1910, as the Minneapolis Council.
 In 1952, the name was changed to Viking Council.
 At the time of the merger with Indianhead Council, the geography of the Viking Council spanned from Minneapolis to the South Dakota border.
 Other camps from the Viking Council included Stearns Scout Camp in Fair Haven Township, Minnesota and Rum River Scout Camp in Anoka, Minnesota.
 A history of patches used by the Viking Council and Minneapolis Council is available at the Viking Council Patch Archive.